 With the exception of their years in graduate school, Beth and Don have served together on World Impact staff as missionaries since 1976.
 A graduate of Wichita State University (B.A., Social Work, 1973), Beth has served as a community minister and church plant team member while supporting Don and raising their children (all adult today).
 Currently Beth serves as an Administrative Assistant at TUMI, serving in various capacities, including finance, inventory and shipping.

 Don and Beth have been married since February 1975.
 Their oldest son, Matthew David, was 26 years old when he went home to be with the Lord in August of 2003.
 They have two other children, Joanna (born in 1980) is an associate professor in English at the University of Louisiana (Lafayette), and Daniel (born in 1984) is an IT and Media Specialist serving at the Institute.
 Both children were doctoral fellows at the University of Iowa in the English department.

-Assistant to the Satellite Director, Gustavo Delgado
+Satellite Ministries Administrator, Gustavo Delgado

 Gustavo was born in Guatemala City, where he finished high school and began studies at the University Mariano Galvez of Guatemala in Systems Engineering.
 For financial reasons he was unable to continue and immigrated to the U.S. Since 1989, he has worked at LA Envelope Inc., first as a driver, and later as an Industrial Mechanic.